szporwolik/sr0wx/README.md

 The images can be pulled from: https://www.debian.org/CD/http-ftp/#stable

-For 64bit capable machine Ubuntu Server may also be a good choice, https://ubuntu.com/server .
+For 64bit capable machine Ubuntu Server may also be a resonable choice, https://ubuntu.com/server .

 **This software is not meant to run on Windows machines.**

 ## Environment
-This software requires Python 3.11 with modules:
-``sudo apt-get install git python-pygame python-tz python-imaging python-serial python-six curl php7.0 php7.0-curl php7.0-xml ffmpeg``

-Also the following system dependencies are to be met:
+The following system dependencies are to be met or are recommended:
 ``git``

+Also software requires Python 3.11 with the following modules:
+``pygame``

+You can install those by ``pip`` or system packages.
+For most of Ubuntu/ Debian distros the dependencies can be met by installing:
+``python3-pygame``

 ## Cloning the code
 You can download the script using git by running the following command